-What happens in Burke when the lease ends?
+What happens in Burke when the lease is over?

-When we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
-This means that we will routinely create a new lease for a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
+This means that we will routinely contact a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.